balinterdi/i15r/README.markdown

 I15R takes the 80-20 approach.
 It focuses on finding most of the text that needs to be replaced in your templates and replacing them with the correct i18n strings.
 It forgoes the 100% hit rate in favor of getting the 80% right and keeping the code (relatively) simple.
-So what I encourage you to [submit][issue_tracker] primarily is to report strings that should not have been replaced or have been replaced incorrectly.
+Consequently, please [report][issue_tracker] any bug that concerns strings that should not have been replaced or ones that have been replaced incorrectly.

-A good practice is to first run i15r with the --dry-run option to see what would be replaced and then run it for real.
+A good practice is to first run i15r with the --dry-run option to see what would be replaced and then run it for real, without the --dry-run option.
 You can also run it on files that have already been "internationalized" since i15r will just skip those rows.

 ## Contributing